 If your well water smells like chlorine, there's a good chance the well has been contaminated.
 Even if your water has just a faint “whiff” of chlorine, advise all family members to stop drinking water from the well until the water is tested.
 Ingesting high levels of chlorine can be dangerous and potentially fatal.
 If excessive chlorine is found, the well will require flushing to remove the chlorine.

-The powerful oxidants chlorine and chloride occur naturally in groundwater and deep aquifers, and concentration levels as low as 250 mg per liter -- the maximum the Environmental Protection Agency recommends for safe consumption -- can cause water to have the distinct, sharp chlorine smell and taste.
+The powerful oxidants chlorine and chloride occur naturally in groundwater and deep aquifers.
+Concentration levels as low as 250 mg per liter—the maximum the Environmental Protection Agency recommends for safe consumption—can cause water to have the distinct, sharp chlorine smell and taste.

 Determine if your well water contains dangerous levels of chlorine, chloride and sodium.
-Professional water testers can come and perform tests on water, you can send samples of your water to labs or use home testing kits.
-If you do have excessive concentrations of these or other chemicals, you must identify and fix the source of the contamination before completely flushing your well and plumbing.
+Professional water testers can come and perform tests on well water.
+You can also send samples of your water to labs or use home testing kits.
+If you do have excessive concentrations of chlorine, chloride or other chemicals, you must identify and fix the source of the contamination before completely flushing your well and plumbing.

 - Environmental Protection Agency: Basic Information about Disinfectants in Drinking Water: Chloramine, Chlorine and Chlorine Dioxide

 - UMass Extension: Sodium Chloride in Private Drinking Water Wells